 Polyhymnia Spotify Application

-This is a list of software and code snippets used as part of the project that might be of interest.
+Below is a list of related code snippets and other resources used as part of the study that might be of interest.